-7. Language driven visual attention
+7. Language Driven Visual Attention

-As Fuse processes incoming speech and generates partial word sequences, a model of visual attention is incrementally updated to reflect the system's current "belief" of the intended referent object.
+As Fuse processes incoming speech and generates partial word sequences, a model of visual attention is incrementally updated to reflect the system's current belief of the intended referent object.
 Attention consists of a probability mass function (pmf) distributed over the objects in the current scene.
-The pmf is used to mix object-dependent description bigrams into a single weighted bigram (Eq.
-(10)).
+The pmf is used to mix object-dependent description bigrams into a single weighted bigram (Equation 10).
 Thus, as speech is processed, the evolving distribution of attention shifts the weight of bigrams to favor descriptions of objects that capture more attention.
 The visual attention model enables the early integration of visual context to provide dynamic incremental estimation of the priors associated with the interpolated class conditional probabilities.

-As we mentioned earlier, the speech decoder used in Fuse is based on a single pass Viterbi beam search (Rabiner, 1989).
+As we mentioned earlier, the speech decoder used in Fuse is based on a single pass Viterbi beam search [15].
 In this strategy, multiple word sequences within a search beam are considered during a forward pass, and in a backward pass the best word sequence is selected.
 In the following, we show how the visual attention model, $P(O_i)$ , is computed for a partial word sequence.
 Separate attentional pmf's are maintained for each parallel word sequence hypothesis.
 The average pmf over all search paths of the decoder may be interpreted as the system's overall attention at any given point of time.

-At the start of each utterance, before any words have been processed, visual attention is shared equally by all M objects in the scene
+At the start of each utterance, before any words have been processed, visual attention is shared equally by all M objects in the scene:

-$$P(O_i)[0] = \frac{1}{M}.$$ (11)
+$$P(O_i)[0] = \frac{1}{M} \tag{11}$$

-The index in square parentheses indicates that this is the attention pmf when 0 words have been processed.
-As each new word $w_n$ is posited in one of the search paths of the speech decoder, the path-dependent attention pmf is incrementally updated using one of three update rules depending on the type of the new word:
+The index in square parentheses indicates that the this is the attention pmf when 0 words have been processed.
+As each new word $w_n$ posited in one of the search paths of the speech decoder, the path-dependent attention pmf is incrementally updated using one of three update rules depending on the type of the new word:

-1. $w_n$ is a visually-grounded word.
-In this case, the update rule is
+1. $w_n$ is a visually-grounded word (Table 6).
+In this case, the update rule is:

-$$P(O_i)[n] = \frac{p(O_i|w_n)P(O_i)[n-1]}{\sum{j=1}^{M} p(O_j|w_n)P(O_j)[n-1]}.$$ (12)
+$$P(O_i)[n] = \frac{p(O_i|w_n)P(O_i)[n-1]}{\sum{j=1}^M p(O_j|w_n)P(O_j)[n-1]}$$ (12)

-That is, the product of the visual models corresponding to modifier terms of an object.
+That is, the visual models corresponding to modifier terms of an object are multiplied.

-2. $w_n$ is a visually-grounded spatial relation (e.g., "above", "beneath", etc.).
-The update rule is where $P(O_j|w,O_i)$ is derived from visual models of spatial relations in which $O_i$ is the target object, $O_j$ is the landmark object, and w is the relative spatial term.
-This update rule causes the attention of the system to shift to objects that hold the spatial relation indicated by $w_n$ relative to whatever object has been described by the partial word sequence $w_1, \ldots, w{n-1}$ .
+D. K. Roy & N. Mukherjee: Visual Context Driven Semantic Priming where $P(O_j|w, O_i)$ is derived from visual models of spatial relations in which $O_i$ is the target object, $O_j$ is the landmark object, and w is the relative spatial term.
+This update rule causes the attention of the system to shift to objects that hold the spatial relation indicated by $w_n$ relative to whatever object has been described by the partial word sequence $w_1 \dots w{n-1}$ .